-- ♦ Each month samples are collected from seven separate locations throughout the District.
-These samples are tested by AM Test Inc., an independent laboratory, for any bacterial contaminates. - Annual flushing of water mains ensures that mineral sediments like iron and manganese oxides do not accumulate in the pipes.
-On occasion customers may notice sediments in the tap while flushing is underway.
+Each month samples are collected from seven separate locations throughout the District.
+These samples are tested by AM Test Inc., an independent laboratory, for any bacterial contaminates.

+♦ Annual flushing of water mains - ensures that

+mineral sediments

+like iron and

+manganese oxides do

+not accumulate in the

+pipes.
+On occasion

+customers may notice

+sediments in the tap

+while flushing is

+underway.
 These are not hazardous to your health.

-Reservoirs are cleaned, disinfected and maintained on a periodic basis.
-The District's 200,000 gallon "High Zone" standpipe reservoir will be re-painted in the coming year and mixing baffles will be installed to promote circulation.
+• Water meters require periodic replacement to ensure accurate operation.
+We replace a percentage of all meters each year.
+If your meter is replaced, you will be contacted in advance by our staff. ♦ Reservoirs are cleaned, disinfected and maintained on a periodic basis.
+The District's 200,000 gallon "High Zone"

+standpipe reservoir will be re-painted in the coming year and mixing baffles will be installed to promote circulation.

-- ♦ The District is implementing a long term plan to replace old steel mains with ductile iron pipe which is more resistant to rust and leaks.
-You may on occasion see our crews at work on main replacement.
-During 2005 replacement programs have been carried out on 45th Place and 51st Place and are planned for N.E.
-187th St. and several other locations.
-All new water mains are disinfected, flushed and sampled before they are put into service. - Upgrades are also being carried out on our pumping and control facilities located in the District's wellhead protection area.
-This year we are installing new sanitary wellhead adaptors on our 8 artesian sources, and we are upgrading our monitoring and alarm system.
+- ◆ Customers are encouraged to stop in and review the District's Comprehensive System Plan which outlines all planned improvements. - ♦ The District is implementing a long term plan to replace old steel pipes with ductile iron pipe which is more resistant to rust and leaks.
+You may on occasion see our crews working on pipe replacement.
+During 2005 we replaced pipe on 45th Place and 51st

+Place and are planned for 2006 on N.E.
+187th St., 37th Ave., Ballinger and several other locations.
+All new water mains are disinfected, flushed and sampled before they are put into service.

+Upgrades are also being carried out on our pumping and control facilities located in the District's wellhead protection area.